-In the alignment, width, and height optional parameters you can use the same syntax of a frame (see page 45).
+In the alignment, width, and height optional parameters you can use the same syntax of a frame (see page 48).
+In the frame parameter you can specify another COOFRAME function, but between < and >.

 COOFRAMES

 This function is like COOFRAME and is used when there is more than one frame that can be selected.
 The 1st parameter is the number of the frame, selected from all that have the name specified in the 2nd parameter (you can also use wildcard characters like and ?):